 Realigned to new goals

 We’ve realigned our EY curriculum to meet the new Development Matters and Early Learning Goals detailed by the Department for Education.

 Your updated Early Years Foundation Stage curriculum is now also linked to our Knowledge Building system.
 This means you can underpin your curriculum with that essential progression and cohesion that builds then through the rest of the school.

 Therefore, knowledge carries through as pupils transition into KS1.

 Continuous provision ideas are included in your new Early Years curriculum, with outdoor learning activities featured as standard.

 The new Early Years Foundation Stage framework focuses on taking a holistic approach to developing the whole child.

-Fortunately, this was already an integral part of our ‘Learning Means the World’ global curriculum, so this will continue to be a key element in the updated version which you’re now able to access ahead of implementation in September 2021.
+Fortunately, this was already an integral part of our ‘Learning Means the World’ global curriculum, and this has continued to be a key element in the updated version.

 The new framework states that PSED should include information on self-care and healthy eating.

 Already, ‘Learning Means The World’ had a strong focus on health and wellbeing, so we’ve simply updated the objectives in line with the changes stipulated in the new EY framework.